BSPQ23-24/BSPQ23-E1/README.md

 ```

 ## Documentation
-You can find the official project documentation for developers in https://bspq23-24.github.io/BSPQ23-E1/
+You can find the official project documentation for developers [here](https://bspq23-24.github.io/BSPQ23-E1).